omeka/classic-enduser/docs/Plugins/LocalContexts.md

 [Go to the Local Contexts website to learn more and set up your Projects](https://localcontexts.org/support/getting-started-on-the-hub/#about-projects){target=_blank}.

 A Project can be designed for one single object, a collection, an exhibit, or for your entire institution.
 You may have simple needs - adding an "Open to Collaborate" Notice in your Omeka site footer - or complex ones, such as separate and unique sets of Labels for each of hundreds of items.
 Familiarize yourself with all of the Local Contexts Notice and Label options, and plan which set of Projects you will need to express your organization's situation.
+Look at how other institutions in the Hub are using their Projects.

+### Permissions

+This plugin is available to Omeka Classic users at all levels.
+Any user can enter in a new API key and add new Projects to the Omeka site, and any user can apply those projects to items or exhibits to which they have access (e.g. Contributors can add them to items they create and/or own).
+Only Super Users can add Projects to the site footer.

 ### Enable images in HTML elements

 In order for Local Contexts thumbnail images to consistently appear in item metadata, a site administrator will need to add `img` to the "Allowed HTML Elements" list, and `img.src` to the "Allowed HTML Attributes" list in the Omeka Classic installation security settings.
 These settings only apply if HTML filtering is turned on for your site.

 ![Image](../doc_files/plugin_images/LocalContexts_filter.png)

-### Permissions

-This plugin is available to Omeka Classic users at all levels.
-Any user can enter in a new API key and add new Projects to the Omeka site, and any user can apply those projects to items or exhibits to which they have access (e.g. Contributors can add them to items they create and/or own).
-Only Super Users can add Projects to the site footer.

 ## How to use the LC plugin